Representation Uncertainty in Self-Supervised Learning as Variational Inference: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) is a framework for learning representations of data, e.g., images without labels~\cite{chen2021exploring, grill2020bootstrap, he2020momentum, chen2021empirical, chen2020simple, zbontar2021barlow, tian2021understanding, newell2020useful, komodakis2018unsupervised, noroozi2016unsupervised}.
-Non-contrastive SSL such as SimSiam~\cite{chen2021exploring} and BYOL~\cite{grill2020bootstrap} is one of the state-of-the-art methods, which trains image encoders by maximizing the similarity between representations of different augmented views of the same image.
-Given that this method uses many images by random augmentations, some image representations potentially have uncertainty.
-However, the SSL methods have not explicitly modeled the uncertainty, suppressing learning performance because of similarity mismatch caused by uncertain representations.
+Self-supervised learning (SSL) is a framework for learning representations of data ~\cite{chen2021exploring, grill2020bootstrap, he2020momentum, chen2021empirical, chen2020simple, zbontar2021barlow, tian2021understanding, newell2020useful, komodakis2018unsupervised, noroozi2016unsupervised}.
+This method enables training of high-performance models in downstream tasks (e.g., image classification and object detection) without substantial manually labeled data through pre-training the network to generate features.
+It can mitigate the annotation bottleneck, one of the crucial barriers to the practical application of deep learning.
+Some state-of-the-art SSL methods, such as SimSiam~\cite{chen2021exploring}, SimCLR~\cite{chen2020simple}, and DINO~\cite{caron2021emerging}, train image encoders by maximizing the similarity between representations of different augmented views of an image.

-Probabilistic generative models with variational inference is another approach for representation learning~\cite{kingma2013auto}, which learns latent representations in an unsupervised fashion by training inference and generative models (i.e., autoencoders) together.
-This can naturally incorporate uncertainty in representations by predicting the latent distribution parameters like variance, given that the variational inference is probabilistically derived.
-However, in generative representation learning methods, the pixel-wise objective for reconstruction is sensitive to rare samples~\cite{liu2021self}.
-Furthermore, this type of representation learning was recently found to be less competitive than SSL methods on the benchmarking classification tasks~\cite{liu2021self, newell2020useful}.
-Incorporating the probabilistic concepts of variational inference into SSL methods seems promising to make the SSL models uncertainty-aware.
-Although SSL and variational inference seem highly related in the view of learning representations without supervision, their theoretical connection has not been fully explored.
+The probabilistic generative models with variational inference provide another approach for representation learning~\cite{kingma2013auto}.
+This approach learns latent representations in an unsupervised fashion by training inference and generative models (i.e., autoencoders) together.
+It can naturally incorporate representation uncertainty by formulating them as probabilistic distribution models (e.g., Gaussian).
+However, the pixel-wise objective for reconstruction is sensitive to rare samples~\cite{liu2021self} in such methods.
+Furthermore, this representation learning is recently found to be less competitive than the SSL methods on the benchmarking classification tasks~\cite{liu2021self, newell2020useful}.
+Although SSL and variational inference seem highly related learning representations without supervision, their theoretical connection has not been fully explored.